Marley0523/gmod.github.io/wiki/JBrowseDev/Current.1.md

-Addendum: If the field has multiple values (e.g. multiple DBXrefs or GO terms), then the callback will receive an array as it's argument, and then you can also return an array which indicates that each element will be formatted inside its own \<div\> In this case you will check that the input is an array, because it will also be called on the individual elements too.
+Addendum: If the field has multiple values (e.g. multiple DBXrefs or GO terms), then the callback will receive an array as it's argument, and then you can also return an array which indicates that each element will be formatted inside its own \ In this case you will check that the input is an array, because it will also be called on the individual elements too.
 For example